-Completing your Certified Safety Manager training and certification offers many advantages.
+Completing your Certified Safety Manager training and certificate offers many advantages.
 Doing so can allow you to achieve:

-If you’re looking to take the next step in your career, a certification can help.
-Employers often require safety certifications.
-Even when certifications aren’t required, they give candidates who possess them an edge.
-When you’re applying for a role at a company that hasn’t worked with you before, certification can show potential employers and HR departments that you have the necessary skills.
+If you’re looking to take the next step in your career, a certificate can help.
+Employers often require safety certificates.
+Even when certificate aren’t required, they give candidates who possess them an edge.
+When you’re applying for a role at a company that hasn’t worked with you before, certificate can show potential employers and HR departments that you have the necessary skills.

-NASP has gained worldwide recognition for our comprehensive training and certifications.
+NASP has gained worldwide recognition for our comprehensive training and certificates.
 By choosing to certify with NASP, you can prove your skills through an independent certifying body.
-Many health and safety professionals use an NASP certification to prove themselves to employers and to increase credibility with the employees they train.
-Further, certification can also help you qualify as an expert witness in any safety-related court cases.
+Many health and safety professionals use an NASP certificate to prove themselves to employers and to increase credibility with the employees they train.
+Further, certificate can also help you qualify as an expert witness in any safety-related court cases.

 A commitment to professional development demonstrates an eagerness to learn.
 An improvement-minded outlook can help you climb the ladder at your current company.
 NASP’s courses are accredited by the International Association of Continuing Education and Training (IACET).
 The CSM course offers four Continuing Education Units, which can help you maintain your credentials.
 Professional development can also provide a competitive advantage to your employer by allowing you to stay nimble in your field and current with regulations and best practices.